 Dr. Donald H. Shaffner is an associate professor of anesthesiology and critical care medicine and pediatrics at the Johns Hopkins University School of Medicine.
 He is an expert in critical care medicine.
-Dr. Shaffner serves as the director of the Pediatric Anesthesia and Critical Care Medicine Division at the Johns Hopkins School of Medicine.

 Dr. Shaffner earned his M.D. from the University of Virginia School of Medicine.
 He completed a residency in pediatrics at Rainbow Babies and Children’s Hospital and a residency in anesthesiology at The Johns Hopkins Hospital.
-Dr. Shaffner performed a fellowship in pediatric anesthesia and critical care at The Johns Hopkins Hospital.
+Dr. Shaffner performed a fellowship in pediatric anesthesia and pediatric critical care at The Johns Hopkins Hospital.

-His research interests include the mechanisms involved in neurologic injury from global ischemia caused by cardiac arrest and resuscitation, the prevention of post-injury hyperthermia in children with head trauma and the neurologic outcomes of children who survive cardiac arrest.
+His research interests include the mechanisms involved in neurologic injury from global ischemia caused by cardiac arrest and resuscitation, the prevention of post-injury hyperthermia in children with head trauma, and the neurologic outcomes of children who survive cardiac arrest.